 Note - Microsoft announced the rebrand of Windows Virtual Desktop (WVD) to Azure Virtual Desktop (AVD) in June 2021.
 Read more about that here.

-Whether you have vast experience or are getting started with WVD, the topics we discuss will either reinforce current methods or create learning and application opportunities.
-In this article we will cover WVD pool management, Microsoft Azure resources, auto-scale, and user profile management.
+Whether you have vast experience or are getting started with AVD, the topics we discuss will either reinforce current methods or create learning and application opportunities.
+In this article we will cover AVD pool management, Microsoft Azure resources, auto-scale, and user profile management.

-While there are several aspects to a Windows Virtual Desktop pool, the focus here is around the best practice and optimized use of image templates when orchestrating hosts within a WVD pool.
+While there are several aspects to a Azures Virtual Desktop pool, the focus here is around the best practice and optimized use of image templates when orchestrating hosts within a AVD pool.
 The building blocks for properly managing a template can be broken into three distinct categories.

 - Windows 10 Enterprise Virtual Desktop (EVD) Operating system and updates